Use Data to Make the Learner’s Experience Visible

 Students demonstrated strong academic growth on classroom work

 Performance on classroom work is not often visible at the school-level data summits, but teachers use this formative assessment as an indicator of students’ content mastery.
-Mills Teacher Scholars inquiry approach asks teachers to track focal student progress over time on a specific classroom learning routine.
+The Lead by Learning inquiry approach asks teachers to track focal student progress over time on a specific classroom learning routine.

 What our teachers documented: Focal students made gains in their reading fluency scores, their benchmark writing samples, they met the target on their SEL peace path, they jumped a grade level in math, etc.